Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 \section{Resource estimation}

-Having discussed the details of our method for combining the DVR representation of the rovibrational Hamiltonian with WH-QROM, we now turn to the discussion of quantum resources required for block encoding rovibrational Hamiltonians.
-In the following, we outline the main contributions to the total qubit count, Clifford+T gate complexity, and circuit depth.
-Section~\ref{sec:polyspherical-coordinates} examines a specific choice of internal coordinates: polyspherical coordinates.
-Section~\ref{sec:water} provides numerical resource estimates for the water molecule in valence internal coordinates, a benchmark system for high-accuracy rovibrational calculations~\cite{Polyansky2012,Sutcliffe2000}.
-Finally, Section~\ref{sec:polyatomic} quantifies the resource reductions obtained when block encoding DVR PES terms for selected polyatomic molecules using WH-QROM.
+Having discussed the details of our method for combining the DVR representation of the rovibrational Hamiltonian with WH-QROM, we now turn to the discussion of quantum resources required for block-encoding rovibrational Hamiltonians.
+In the following section~\ref{sec:general_scaling}, we outline the main contributions to the total qubit count, Clifford+T gate complexity, and circuit depth.
+Section~\ref{sec:water} presents numerical resource estimates for the water molecule expressed in valence internal coordinates, which serve as a benchmark for high-accuracy rovibrational calculations \cite{Polyansky2012,Sutcliffe2000}.
+In these estimates, we remain QROM-agnostic or employ the standard SELECT–SWAP QROM in order to isolate and highlight the advantages coming solely from FBR–DVR Hamiltonian partitioning relative to other approaches.
+Section~\ref{sec:polyspherical-coordinates} explores an alternative choice of internal coordinates, namely polyspherical coordinates.
+Finally, Section~\ref{sec:block_encoding_pes} quantifies the resource reductions achieved with polyspherical coordinates when block-encoding DVR PES terms for selected polyatomic molecules using the WH-QROM.